trilinos/trilinos.github.io/pages/community/european_trilinos_user_meetings/european_trilinos_user_group_meeting_2019.md

 **Eidgenössische Technische Hochschule Zürich (ETH Zürich)**
 **Zürich, Switzerland**

 The Trilinos Project team will be holding a one-day European Trilinos User Group meeting on June 11, 2019 at ETH Zürich, Switzerland.
-The meeting is one day before the 2019 Platform for Advanced Scientific Computing Conference [PASC 2019](https://pasc19.pasc-conference.org) also held at ETH from June 12 – 14.
+The meeting will occur the day before the 2019 Platform for Advanced Scientific Computing Conference [PASC 2019](https://pasc19.pasc-conference.org) also held at ETH from June 12 – 14.

+### Registration:
+- In preparation.

 ### Meeting Themes:
 - Overview of Trilinos capabilities for next-generation parallel computers.